-Evidence-based recommendation Grade Cytoreduction surgery and perioperative intraperitoneal chemotherapy should only be D

-Evidence-based recommendation Grade offered after due consideration of, and discussion with the patient about, the potential treatment-related mortality and morbidity.
+Evidence-based recommendation Grade Cytoreduction surgery and perioperative intraperitoneal chemotherapy should only be offered after due consideration of, and discussion with the patient about, the potential treatment-related mortality and morbidity.
+D

 Patients with peritoneal carcinomatosis should be referred to a centre with expertise in the management of peritoneal surface malignancies and should be offered enrolment in a prospective trial, so as to allow further evaluation of cytoreduction and intraperitoneal chemotherapy.